glemieux/fates-landuse-datatool/README.md

-# FATES LUH2 data tool
+# FATES land use data processing tool

 A python tool for processing LUH2 data for use with FATES landuse run modes